alban-hh/proxmox-helper/README.md

 pxh run dockge
 ```

+## Requirements

+- Root inside the container, or on the host for the host tools.
+- `curl`.
+Every script installs it first when it is missing.
+- Debian 12 or newer, Ubuntu 22.04 or newer, or Alpine 3.19 or newer inside
+  the container.
+Proxmox VE 8 or newer on the host.
+- amd64 or arm64.

 ## How it works

 Every addon is a single file in `addons/` that sources the shared library in